Tarunchowdam/travel-agency/README.md

 - `Password`
 - `Active Status` (Active / In-Active)

-Embark on this journey with Rental Hub, and let's make car renting a memorable and enjoyable experience!
+Embark on this journey with Rental Hub, and let's make Vehicle renting a memorable and enjoyable experience!
 Feel free to explore and contribute.
 For any inquiries or feedback, reach out to us through the provided static pages.
 Happy driving! 🚗💨✨